humdrum-tools/humdrum-documentation/tool/diss/index.md

 of 47 decibels.
 The six components represent the pitches C4 and E4 played with 3 harmonics each.
 The third spine
-(<span class="rep">diss</span>) displays the corresponding sensory dissonance value as calculated by **diss.** An output value of about 65 is typical for a single pure tone at about 60 dB SPL.
+(<span class="rep">diss</span>) displays the corresponding sensory dissonance value as calculated by <span class="tool">diss</span>.
+An output value of about 65 is typical for a single pure tone at about 60 dB SPL.
 An output value near zero results for silence.